 Using these tools allows beauty specialists to gently remove extended strands without damaging the client's natural hair.

-Hair extensions with keratin bonds are one of the most convenient and practical extension technologies.
-Choosing high-quality material for your hair extensions means you care not only about your clients but also about the reputation of your beauty salon.
+Hair extensions with keratin bonds are one of the most convenient and practical extension methods.
+Choosing high-quality material for your K-tip extensions means you care not only about your clients but also about the reputation of your beauty salon.